ParadoxGameConverters/provinceMapper/README.md

  2. Click unmapped provinces to add them to the active link.
  3. Click already mapped provinces in the same link to remove them from the link.

+#### Moving Links

+ 1. Press Num+ to move a link down one row.
+ 2. Press Num- to move a link up one row.

 #### Swapping to another link

  1. See "Selecting (activating) a link"